All Episodes

 Gates at the Energy Innovation Summit in Washington Tuesday said we certainly need a price on carbon.

-What how do these obviously smart people, where do they go to get so dumb?
+How do these obviously smart people, where do they go to get so dumb?

-Well, he dropped out of hard.
+Well, he dropped out of heart.

 Where do they go to get so ignorant?

-Yeah, like energy prices are not high enough, Mr. Gates.
+You're like, energy prices are not high enough, Mr. Gates.

 Gasoline prices are not high enough.